argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 - 10:45 __“For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”__

 And in the crucifixion narrative, that is exactly what we see Jesus doing.
 We see that after his arrest, Jesus is utterly deserted [14:50].
-In chapter 15, we see that a guilty is released in place of the innocent.
+In chapter 15, we see that a guilty man is released in place of the innocent.
 And in Mark 15: 21-31, we read of the crucifixion and death of Jesus:

 > They forced a man coming in from the country, who was passing by, to carry Jesus’s cross.
 He was Simon of Cyrene, the father of Alexander and Rufus.
 They brought Jesus to the place called Golgotha (which means Place of the Skull).
 They tried to give him wine mixed with myrrh, but he did not take it.
-Then they crucified him and divided his clothes, casting lots for them to decide what each would get.> Now it was nine in the morning when they crucified him.
+Then they crucified him and divided his clothes, casting lots for them to decide what each would get.

+> Now it was nine in the morning when they crucified him.
 The inscription of the charge written against him was: THE KING OF THE JEWS.
 They crucified two criminals with him, one on his right and one on his left.
 Those who passed by were yelling insults at him, shaking their heads, and saying, “Ha!
 The one who would destroy the temple and rebuild it in three days, save yourself by coming down from the cross!”

 > In the same way, the chief priests with the scribes were mocking him among themselves and saying, “He saved others, but he cannot save himself!
 Let the Messiah, the King of Israel, come down now from the cross, so that we may see and believe.”
 Even those who were crucified with him taunted him.